 Why We Do Not Use Compensation Capacitors on Our EFHW Antennas

-At RF.Guru, we design and manufacture efficient, high-performance End-Fed Half-Wave (EFHW) antennas with a focus on minimal component count, optimal impedance transformation, and broadband usability.
+At RF.Guru, we design and manufacture efficient, high-performance End-Fed Half-Wave (EFHW) antennas with a focus on low loss, controlled impedance transformation, mechanical reliability, and predictable multiband behavior.
 One common question we receive is:

 “Why don’t you use compensation capacitors on your EFHW transformers?”